Wayne742/numpy-random/README.md

 # numpy-random
-An investigation into the bumpy random package
+An investigation into the numpy random package